morrisoncm/persistence-jpa2/README.md

 <https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html>

 ## Running the application
+To run the application from the command line change directory theproject  root directory and simply run gradle bootRun To run the application inside Eclipse
 Simply clone or download the project.
-The main starting point for the application is  <https://github.com/morrisoncm/springbootjpa2/blob/master/src/main/java/com/demo/jpa2/Application.java>.
+The main starting point for the application is  <https://github.com/morrisoncm/springbootjpa2/blob/master/src/main/java/com/demo/jpa2/Application.java>. right click the Application.java  and select Run As ->Java Application.

 ## Postman Scripts
 To test using Postman the scripts are in the following location <https://github.com/morrisoncm/springbootjpa2/blob/master/postman/demo%20-%20students%20and%20subjects.postman_collection.json>